 What are the nutritional benefits of apple cider vinegar?

-Other than small amounts of potassium, calcium and magnesium, apple cider vinegar doesn’t really contain any vitamins or minerals.6
+Besides small amounts of potassium, calcium and magnesium, apple cider vinegar doesn’t contain any vitamins or minerals.14

-However, apple cider vinegar is a great source of amino acids and antioxidants, which have proven health benefits.
+However, apple cider vinegar is an excellent source of amino acids and antioxidants, which have proven health benefits.

 What is the apple cider vinegar diet?